Thakurvaibhav/k8s/README.md

 - Logging relies on Envoy Gateway for mTLS log ingestion endpoints and Sealed Secrets for TLS cert material.
 - Jaeger collectors write spans to Elasticsearch in the logging stack; Query UI only runs in Ops cluster; optional exposure via Envoy Gateway / ingress.
 - Jaeger agents are optional when applications can emit OTLP direct to collector services.
-- Kyverno enforces standards on workloads deployed by other charts (progress Audit→Enforce).
+- Kyverno enforces standards on workloads deployed by other charts (progress Audit→Enforce) and operates per cluster for locality of admission decisions.
+- Envoy Gateway is present in each cluster for local north/south & east/west routing; global Gitops ensures consistent security policy overlays.
 - Redis, Logging Stack, and Jaeger may expose metrics scraped by monitoring.
 - Sealed Secrets underpins secret distribution (monitoring, external-dns, kyverno, redis, logging, jaeger, cert-manager DNS creds).